NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated impressive capabilities in generating coherent text but often struggle with grounding language and strategic dialogue.
-To address this gap, we focus on journalistic interviews, a domain rich in grounding communication and abundant in data.
-We curate a dataset of 40,000 two-person informational interviews from NPR and CNN, and reveal that LLMs are significantly less likely than human interviewers to use acknowledgements and to pivot to higher-level questions.
-Realizing that a fundamental deficit exists in multi-turn planning and strategic thinking, we develop a realistic simulated environment, incorporating source personas and persuasive elements, in order to facilitate the development of agents with longer-horizon rewards.
-Our experiments show that while source LLMs mimic human behavior in information sharing, interviewer LLMs struggle with recognizing when questions are answered and engaging persuasively, leading to suboptimal information extraction across model size and capability.
-These findings underscore the need for enhancing LLMs' strategic dialogue capabilities.
+Large Language Models (LLMs) have demonstrated impressive capabilities in generating coherent text but often struggle with strategic dialogue.
+To address this gap, we focus on journalistic interviews .
+We curate a dataset of 40,000 two-person informational interviews from major news organizations in scenarios where human interviewers employ strategies to coax information from sources.
+We then try to mimic these activities with LLMs and find striking differences; models are less likely to use acknowledgments and more likely to rabbit-hole and not pivot to other topics.
+Realizing that a fundamental deficit exists in LLM multi-turn planning and strategic thinking, we develop a realistic simulated environment, incorporating source personas and persuasive elements, in order to facilitate the development of agents with long-horizon rewards.
+Our experiments show that mimicry failures are not two-sided; when posing as a source, models adequately reflect human behavior in information sharing, making our simulation a realistic benchmark.
+Interviewer-LLMs, however, struggle with engaging persuasively, leading to suboptimal information extraction across model size and capability.
+This simulated game lays the groundwork for future work in enhancing LLMs' strategic dialogue capabilities.\footnote{We release dataset and code at \url{https://github.com/alex2awesome/news-interview-question-generation}.}